Child Passenger Safety

 - Toddlers and pre-schoolers ride in a forward-facing carseat with a harness until child is at least 40 pounds or until they reach the seat's height and weight limit.
 See label on seat.
 This includes convertible seats and combination toddler booster seats with a harness.

-- Your child is ready for a BOOSTER SEAT when they weigh over 40 pounds.
+- Children are ready for a BOOSTER SEAT when they weigh over 40 pounds and are 5 years or older.

 - Booster seats help position your child so the lap/shoulder seat belt fits them correctly.
 With a booster seat, the lap belt fits over their hips and touches the top of their legs and the shoulder belt is centered on the shoulder and chest and not across their face and neck.